-When we commit to professional excellence and carry it out in our service, technology and solutions, we not only provide individuals with the tools they need for wellness, but we help pave a simpler path toward financial freedom.
+When we commit to professional excellence and carry it out in our service, benefits technology and solutions, we not only provide individuals with the tools they need for wellness, but we help pave a simpler path toward financial freedom.

-For Clients And Brokers, partnering with a benefits administrator with a high NPS means you can focus on easing administration efforts, making it simpler for you to satisfy your organizational obligations and provide for your employees.
+For Clients and Brokers, partnering with a benefits administrator with a high NPS means you can focus on easing administration efforts, making it simpler for you to satisfy your organizational obligations and provide for your employees.

 But that’s not all… employees benefit too!
 When an employer partners with a benefits administrator with a high NPS, employees can stress less as they enjoy benefits that are easier to navigate, understand and use–taking the guesswork out of benefits.
 It’s a win-win-win!

 No matter which measurement of success you choose to focus on, one thing is clear: Net Promoter Score can tell you so much about a company’s commitment to its employees, customers and partners.
 When it comes to choosing a third-party benefits administrator, choose an organization that not only knows its NPS, but actively celebrates it!